 Managing expectations and instilling confidence

 You not only need to know your stuff, you have to make sure the client knows that you do.
-Often a client has never worked with a VA so if you seen hesitant about what you can do and how it all works, then they’re going to seriously doubt your ability to help them.
+Often a client has never worked with a VA so if you seem hesitant about what you can do and how it all works, then they’re going to seriously doubt your ability to help them.

 A new client will probably be looking to you to lead them through the process so you need to know and explain how you work.
 This mainly comes with experience but practice your new enquiry spiel or do some role plays or even some voluntary work for a business owner you know so you can get a testimonial and do a trial run if you’re worried about this.

-You may have to have to ‘fake it until you make it’ confidence-wise when dealing with a potential client (they’re just another person and won’t bite you), but you do need to have a certain level of self-confidence in yourself when running your own business because your success is totally down to you – and you need to be accountable for that.
+You may have to ‘fake it until you make it’ confidence-wise when dealing with a potential client (they’re just another person and won’t bite you), but you do need to have a certain level of self-confidence in yourself when running your own business because your success is totally down to you – and you need to be accountable for that.

 My ex-VA friend who now runs a new business says she’ll only hire a VA if she can see it’s more than just a job for them.